dnzckn/TalkingTrees/tutorials/README.md

 **THIS IS THE TUTORIAL TO START WITH!**

 Shows the complete recommended PyForest workflow:
-- ✅ Design trees visually in Tree Editor Pro
+- Design trees visually in Tree Editor Pro
-- ✅ Use "🐍 Copy Python" button to get ready-to-use code
+- Use "Copy Python" button to get ready-to-use code
-- ✅ Load tree in Python
+- Load tree in Python
-- ✅ **USE the tree to actually CONTROL a robot simulator**
+- **USE the tree to actually CONTROL a robot simulator**

 **Run it:**
 ```bash